-- Your capital credits are reserved for you even if you discontinue Cuivre River service.
+- Your capital credits are reserved for you even if you discontinue CREC service.
 Cuivre River will attempt to reach you when refunds are made if a current address is on file.

 - Checks will expire after six months.
 Checks returned by mail are held while they remain valid.
 After six months they are applied as bill credits to their respective active accounts.
-By request, they may also be donated to Operation Round Up to help families in need.
+By request, checks may also be donated to Operation Round Up for families in need.

-- To claim a check returned to us in the mail, you must provide valid identification.
+- To claim a check returned by mail, you must provide valid identification.

-- In accordance with Cuivre River Bylaws, if your check is unclaimed after two years, your name is published in two consecutive issues of a local newspaper in the county where you last received Cuivre River service.
-Checks unclaimed after 60 days of this publication requirement are assigned to the Cooperative.
+- In accordance with CREC bylaws, if your refund is unclaimed after two years, your name is published in two consecutive issues of a local newspaper in the county where you last received CREC service.
+Checks unclaimed after 60 days of this publication requirement are assigned to the cooperative.

-- If you call to establish new service in the future, tell us if you’ve previously been a Cuivre River member to help us keep past and current records up to date.
+- If you call to establish new service, tell us if you’ve previously been a CREC member to help us keep past and current records up to date.